 Christian has a long and varied professional career, going back over 25 years.
 The majority of this time was spent delivering offending behaviour programmes and staff training within a criminal justice setting.
 He has a BSc Hons in English Literature & Creative Writing, plus qualifications in adult learning and children & young people’s mental health.
 He has also completed a diverse range of job-specific training courses, from First Responder Emergency Care and Mental Health First Aid to Cocktail Flaring!
 In his professional life he is passionate about working in helping industries and in his personal life loves movies, music and collecting books.

-Brad Moehringer - Membership and Events Co-ordinator
+Brad Moehringer - Partnership and Engagement Manager

 Michelle Fernandes - Helplines Standard Co-ordinator and Assessor